BestReviews is reader-supported and may earn an affiliate commission. Details

-Comes in white or silver.
 Nonstick inner pot holds up to 8 cups of prepared rice.
 Can steam meat and vegetables while rice cooks below.
 Programmable digital controls with keep-warm, white rice, and brown rice functions.
 Flash rice function cuts cooking time by 50 percent.
 Has a 15-hour delay timer.
-Can even be used to prepare quinoa.

 May not cook brown rice well.
 Try adding more water than usual.

 Steams meat and vegetables while rice cooks below.
-Automatically keep-warm setting.
+Automatic keep-warm setting.
 Full-view tempered glass lid.
 Large steamer basket.
 Cooks between 2 and 6 cups of any kind of rice.
-Three-cup capacity depends upon the variety of rice; check manual before using.
+Three-cup capacity depends upon the variety of rice; check the manual before using.

 No audible signal when cooking stops.
 Must unplug to turn the unit off.
-The stated 3-cup capacity depends upon the variety of rice; check manual before using.
+The stated 3-cup capacity depends upon the variety of rice.

 Yields up to 20 cups of finished rice.
 Nonstick inner pot.
 Steams meat and vegetables while rice cooks below.
 Programmable digital controls with automatic keep-warm and white rice, brown rice, steam, flash rice, and slow-cook functions.
 Fifteen-hour delay timer.
 Simplifies dinner.
 Easy to clean.